-(1) We request an additional room located near the team briefing room to brief the media flyers and for our Public Affairs team to work.
+(1) We request an additional room located near the team briefing room to brief the hometown hero and media flyers as well as space for our Public Affairs team to work.
 At a minimum, please arrange two chairs and a small table.
 Remember, this room may be filmed, so please ensure it reflects the image you desire (i.e. organized and clean).